gnolang/blog/posts/2024-07-29_gc24-challenge-series/README.md

 ## Final Words

-We enjoyed coming up with these challenges and were happy to contribute to the Gophercon Challenge Series -- from coming up with the challenges, theming them, locking down certain gno.land features, and setting up infrastructure -- a lot of work went into this.
+We enjoyed coming up with these challenges and were happy to contribute to the GopherCon Challenge Series -- from coming up with the challenges, theming them, locking down certain gno.land features, and setting up infrastructure -- a lot of work went into this.
 We hope all participants were able to learn a bit more about gno.land and had fun doing it.
 Hopefully we'll be back next year 😁